mlwenocur/RepData_PeerAssessment1/PA1_template.md

 daySummaries1 <- summarize(dataByDay1, dailyNa =sum(is.na(steps)),
                           dailySteps =sum(steps))
 ```
-By visual inspection we see that filling in the missing values has had a minor influence on the histogram of daily total activity and less than 1% change in the mean and median statistics.
+By visual inspection we see that filling in the missing values has had a minor influence on the histogram of daily total activity.
+The mean, median, first quartile and third quartile statistics respectively changed 0.97, 2.42,  0.47, -3.61 percent.

 ```r
 histogram(daySummaries1$dailySteps, na.rm = FALSE, xlab = "Daily Steps")